-The number and proportion of children living in households with basic water
+The number and proportion of children living in households with adquate water

 This indicator shows the number and proportion of children who have access to a safe and reliable supply of drinking water at home - either inside the dwelling or on site.
-This is used as a proxy for access to adequate water.
 All other water sources, including public taps, water tankers, dams and rivers, are considered inadequate because of their distance from the dwelling or the possibility that water is of poor quality.
-The indicator does not show whether the water supply is reliable or if households have broken facilities or are unable to pay for services.
+The indicator does not show whether the water supply is reliable or if households have broken facilities.

 Clean water is essential for human survival.
-The World Health Organisation has defined "reasonable access" to water as being a minimum of 20 litres per person per day.4 The 20-litre minimum is linked to the estimated average consumption when people rely on communal facilities and need to carry their own water for drinking, cooking and the most basic personal hygiene.
-It does not allow for bathing, showering, washing clothes or any domestic cleaning.5 The water needs to be supplied close to the home, as households that travel long distances to collect water often struggle to meet their basic daily quota.
-This can compromise children's health and hygiene.
+The World Health Organisation has defined "reasonable access" to water as being a minimum of 20 litres per person per day.4 This minimum is linked to the estimated average consumption when people rely on communal facilities and need to carry their own water for drinking, cooking and the most basic personal hygiene.
+It does not allow for bathing, showering, washing clothes or any domestic cleaning.5 The water needs to be supplied close to the home, as households that travel long distances to collect water often struggle to collect enough.

 Young children are particularly vulnerable to diseases associated with poor water quality.
-Gastro-intestinal infections with associated diarrhoea and dehydration are a significant contributor to the high child mortality rate in South Africa,6 and intermittent outbreaks of cholera in some provinces pose a serious threat to children in those areas.
-Lack of access to adequate water is closely related to poor sanitation and hygiene.
+Gastro-intestinal infections with associated diarrhoea and dehydration contribute to high child mortality rates.6 Lack of access to adequate water is closely related to poor sanitation and hygiene.
 In addition, children may be responsible for fetching and carrying water to their homes from communal taps, or rivers and streams.
 Carrying water is a physical burden which can lead to back problems or injury from falls.
 It can also reduce time spent on education and other activities, and can place children at personal risk.7 For purposes of the child-centred indicator, therefore, adequacy is limited to a safe water source on site.

-Close to six million children live in households that do not have access to clean drinking water on site.
-In 2014, over three-quarters (77%) of adults lived in households with drinking water on site - a significantly higher proportion than children (69%).
-A year-on-year comparison from 2002 - 2014 suggests that there has been little improvement in children's access to water over this period.
+Over six million children live in households that do not have access to water on site.
+In 2012, 75% of adults lived in households with drinking water on site - a significantly higher proportion than children (66%).
+There has been little improvement in children's access to water over the last decade.

-Provincial differences are striking.
-Over 90% of children in the Free State, Gauteng and the Western Cape provinces have an adequate supply of drinking water.
-However, access to water remains poor in KwaZulu-Natal (59%), Limpopo (53%) and the Eastern Cape (36%).
-The Eastern Cape appears to have experienced the most striking improvement in water provisioning since 2002 (when only 23% of children had water on site).
-KwaZulu-Natal and the Free State have also recorded significant improvements: The proportion of children who had water on site increased from 45% (2002) to 59% (2014) in KwaZulu-Natal, and from 81% to 93% in the Free State over the same period.
-The significant decline in access to water in the Northern Cape may represent a deterioration in water access, or may be the result of weighting a very small child population.
+Over 90% of children in the Free State.
+Gauteng and the Western Cape have an adequate supply of water.
+However, access to water remains poor in KwaZulu-Natal (53%), Limpopo (47%) and the Eastern Cape (35%).
+The Eastern Cape appears to have experienced the greatest improvement in water provisioning since 2002 (when only 23% of children had water on site).
+The apparent decline in access to water in the Northern Cape may reflect a deterioration in water access, or may be the result of weighting a very small child population.

-Children living in formal areas are more likely to have services on site than those living in informal settlements or in the rural former homelands.
-While the majority (77%) of children in formal dwellings have access, it decreases to 65% for children living in informal dwellings.
-Only 18% of children living in traditional housing have clean water available on the property.
+Children living in formal areas are more likely to have water services on site than those living in informal settlements or in the rural former homelands.
+While 78% of children in formal dwellings have water, it decreases to 64% for children in informal dwellings.
+Only 15% of children living in traditional housing have clean water available on site.

 The vast majority of children living in traditional dwellings are African, so there is a pronounced racial inequality in access to water.
-Sixty-three percent of African children had clean water on site in 2014, while over 95% of all other population groups had clean drinking water at home.
-There are no significant differences in access to water across younger age groups.
+Just 60% of African children have water on site, while over 95% of all other population groups have clean drinking water at home.